 Later on, I tried to get rid of the crystal earphone (very uncomfortable) by hooking up the crystal set to a small audio amplifier (built with parts from the same store).
 No go!
-The kind old man in the shop suggested putting an electrolytic capacitor between the two, and voilà, success: the offshore pirate station "Radio Veronica" now came out of a little speaker!
+The kind old man in the shop suggested putting an electrolytic capacitor between the two, and voilà, success: the offshore pirate stations "Radio Veronica", "North Sea International, and "Caroline" now came out of a little speaker (I still listen to "Caroline" on-line every day)!
 That speaker later got fried by my brother.
 We were setting up our Märklin train set, and he wanted to plug the transformer into the extension cord.
-I had used a salvaged power plug rather than a loudspeaker connector for my speaker.
+I had used a salvaged power plug for my speaker, rather than a loudspeaker connector.
 The little speaker may have been able to produce a 50 Hz sound.
 But as you can image, it did not work for very long on 220 volt.
 It's service life came to a sudden, quick, noisy, and flashy death that popped the fuse.
 I was crushed!

 My dad's brother, uncle Piet, gave a small chassis with an LW/MW/SW receiver that he had built in the 1950s.
 It was a "Mk III" radio per a design in "Jongens Radio - Part 1".
 It had three tubes (6K7, VR53, 6V6; substitutes for the tubes called for by the original design).
 It also sported an Amroh-902 and -932 coil, cousins of the 402 coil mentioned above.